maliahavlicek/ci_hackathon_july_2020/README.md

 ## Unit Testing

-As core functionality and features were delivered we manually executed test cases to ensure profiles were updated, families were udpated and status could be changed and posts could be created.
+As core functionality and features were delivered we manually executed test cases to ensure profiles were updated, families were updated and status could be changed and posts could be created.
 Console logs were checked and only favicon 404 errors were checked in.

 ## Cross Browser/Cross Device Verification
 Spot checking of our application was done across the following devices operating systems and screen sizes is as follows: